Vedgge/airline-challenge/README.md

 - Implements Tailwind CSS for fast and responsive styling.
 - Integrates with an external API to fetch flight data.
 - Provides detailed flight information including origin, destination, price, availability, and duration (days).
+- Has a sorting flight feature by price, availability, and duration.
+- Utilizes pagination to navigate through all the available flights.

 ## Usage